eric-blake/Bloom/README.md

 No unfixed bugs

-## Deployment
+## Deployment and local development
- The site was deployed to GitHub pages.
+* The site was deployed to GitHub pages.
 The steps to deploy are as follows
     * In the Github repository, navigate to the Setting tab.
     * From the source section drop-down menu, select the Master Branch.
     * Once the Master Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* The repository was cloned to my local PC.
+The steps to clone are as follows
+    * In the Github repository, navigate to the main page of the repository.
+    * Select open with Github desktop
+    * From the file drop down menu, select Clone repository
+    * Select Bloom repository, choose Local path and select Clone

 ## Credits
  * The images on the Home, attractions and contact pages were taken from [Pexels](https://www.pexels.com/ "Pexels").